xbeat/Machine-Learning/README.md

 Tree Attention is a novel approach to handling long-context attention in large language models.
 It addresses the quadratic complexity problem of traditional attention mechanisms by organizing tokens into a tree structure.
 This structure allows for more efficient processing of long sequences, making it particularly useful for tasks involving large amounts of text or data.

+## Batch vs. Real-time Inference Visual Explanation

+Introduction to Inference Types

+Inference is the process of making predictions using a trained machine learning model.
+There are two primary types of inference: real-time and batch.
+This presentation will explore these concepts, their implementations, and use cases.

 ## Handling Temporary Data with Python's tempfile Module

 Introduction to Python's tempfile Module